epotapp/epotapp/README.md

 👋 Hello!
-I'm Eugene — a game designer with experience in a variety of tools and languages: Python, C/C++ and Javascript are my main languages.
+I'm Eugene — a game designer with experience in a variety of tools: Python, C/C++ and Javascript are my main languages.
 I aim to create games designed and programmed well for the enjoyment of many.

 🎮 Gaming is my passion.
 My current focus is on deepening my C++ programming skills, and working with Unreal Engine.